Types of Head Injuries at Work

 Even a comparatively “mild” concussion can affect your ability to work.
 A TBI of any severity can make it more difficult for you to focus, recall information, or follow multiple instructions.
 You might suffer from migraine headaches, dizziness, or other issues due to a seemingly “mild” TBI.

-In more serious cases, a TBI might cause you to suffer partial or full paralysis, experience poor balance, or have tremors and other physical effects.
+In more serious cases, a TBI might cause you to suffer partial or complete paralysis, experience poor balance, or have tremors and other physical effects.
 Many people report changes in sensory perception, including hearing and seeing.
 The condition might make it impossible for you to drive or operate heavy equipment.

 After a TBI, you might have more trouble speaking, communicating, and interacting with others.
 You also might become more irritable and fatigued, among many other potential effects from a work-related head injury.